HIST151 U.S. History: Young America

 - identify the major reasons for the start and later victory of the American Revolution;

-- describe the rise of the United States as a nation domestically and internationally during the Early Republican Period;
+- describe the rise of the United States as a nation domestically and internationally during the Antebellum Period;

-- demonstrate an understanding of the reasons for and process of American Expansion in the 19th century and its impact on American society, culture and politics; and
+- demonstrate an understanding of the reasons for and process of American expansion during the Antebellum Period and its impact on American society, culture, and politics; and

-- describe the course and conduct of the American Civil War.
+- identify the causes and course of the American Civil War.

 - three worlds collide